mongodb/vault-plugin-secrets-mongodbatlas/README.md

 Before running the acceptance tests export the following environment variables:

 - VAULT_ACC - Set to `1` to run the acceptance tests
-- ATLAS_ORGANIZATION_ID - An Organization ID
+- ATLAS_ORGANIZATION_ID - An organization ID
 - ATLAS_PUBLIC_KEY and ATLAS_PRIVATE_KEY - A public and Private key with the correct permissions to run the tests
 - ATLAS_PROJECT_ID - A Project ID